BingX Review 2026

 Fee Structure Comparison

-I tracked every fee I paid on BingX over four months and compared them against what I was paying on Bybit and Bitget during the same period.
+Here is what BingX actually costs across four months, compared head-to-head against Bybit and Bitget.
+The numbers below are the realized costs, not just the published schedule.
 Here is the full breakdown of BingX fees based on real trading, not just the numbers on their marketing page.

 BingX Trading Fees vs Competitors (2026)